SandraKla/Zlog_AdRI/README.md

 * **LowerLimit**: Start of the reference interval (LL)
 * **UpperLimit**: Start of the reference interval (UL)

+The data must be in CSV-format (sep = "," and dec = ".").

 ## Contact

 Please contact me under the email address _sandrakla97@web.de_ if you have any questions or problems.
-For more informations use the [Homepage](https://sandrakla.github.io/Zlog_AdRI/guide.html)!
+For more informations use the [Homepage](https://sandrakla.github.io/Zlog_AdRI/)!

 *Link to the publication: A Tool for Plausibility Checks of Reference Interval Limits*